frankfan114/FPGA-based-Mathematical-Accelerator-for-Fractals/README.md

 # **Imperial EEE&EIE(24) 2nd-year Mathematics Accelerator Project**

-Folders 1-5 contain historical code with each significant modification.
+Folders 1-5 contain historical pixel generator code with each significant modification.

-The final code is located in the JupyterNotebook folder.
+The final pixel generator code is located in the JupyterNotebook folder.